Frazew/PythonUSBIP/README.md

 1. If nunchuk is plugged, send its values instead of the values of the accelerometer
 2. Easy "Mario Kart" switch.
 Remaps some buttons to use the wiimote as a steering wheel
-3. Trigger a new wiimote scan
+3. Trigger a new wiimote scan to add new wiimotes (useful in a "headless" system)
 4. Disconnect this wiimote